The right to health is a fundamental human right. It means the right of everyone to the highest attainable standard of physical and mental health.

 - ensuring the fair and equitable distribution of the social determinants of health

-- thinking about how resources are allocated to ensure decisions about policy and spending is not contributing to health inequalities or making them worse
+- thinking about how resources are allocated to ensure decisions about policy and spending are not contributing to health inequalities or making them worse

 - working with people to understand the factors that undermine their right to health and together identifying actions to make improvements